Working on cruise ships: 10 Aspects crew members dislike

 Challenging living conditions

-Crew members’ living accommodations can be a major adjustment for those new to cruise ship life.
+Importantly, crew members’ living accommodations can be a major adjustment for those new to cruise ship life.
 Shared cabins are the norm, with roommates often working differing hours, causing potential sleep disruptions.

 Higher-ranking crew members may have more comfortable quarters, yet the majority find themselves navigating small spaces and adjusting to communal living.